News Corp CEO to meet EU antitrust chief, Google in focus

-News Corp’s (NWSA.O) chief executive will meet the EU antitrust chief this week, the company said on Monday, with the focus expected to be on the EU’s investigation into whether Internet search engine Google (GOOGL.O) abused its dominance.
+BRUSSELS, March 7 - News Corp’s chief executive will meet the EU antitrust chief this week, the company said on Monday, with the focus expected to be on the EU’s investigation into whether Internet search engine Google abused its dominance.

-The European Commission opened a case against Google in late 2010, but has yet to decide whether to penalize the company.
+Despite opening a case against Google in late 2010, the European Commission has yet to decide whether to penalise the company.

 News Corp, controlled by media mogul Rupert Murdoch and the owner of the Wall Street Journal and publisher HarperCollins, is one of more than a dozen companies that have urged the European Commission to act against Google.